UBC-MDS/DSCI522_group315/README.md

 Warrier](https://www.kaggle.com/rajeevw) (Rajeev Warrier 2019).
 The data
-has also been downloaded and uploaded to a [GitHub repo](https://github.com/SamEdwardes/ufc-data) to avoid issues for users who do not have kaggle accounts.Each row in the dataset represents statistics from an UFC event, including the performance features and winners (Red or Blue).
+has also been downloaded and uploaded to a [GitHub repo](https://github.com/SamEdwardes/ufc-data) to avoid issues for users who do not have Kaggle accounts.
+Each row in the dataset represents statistics from an UFC event, including the performance features and winners (Red or Blue).
 The data was pre-processed by only selecting the features related to fight performance and for the each feature, the ratio of Blue fighter versus the Red fighter was calculated.
-The target was computed as whether the Blue figher won or not.
+The target was computed as whether the Blue fighter won or not.

 We built a regression model using the logistic regression algorithm to assign weights to features and used recursive feature elimination (RFE)